Anita-Kumari1987/Recruiter_Forum/README.md

 ## 🌐 Summary of application

 Flexjobs is a fullstack recruitment platform designed for both recruiters as well as the job seekers, similar to LinkedIn.
 The idea behind this website is to craete a platform where 'job-seekers' can go and find the available job opportunities and 'recruiters' can log-in, publish and manage the jobs.
 The page shown in the project is recruiter-Dashbord, which appears after recruiter's log-in, named as 'Recruiter Forum'.
-It has two major seections. left section shows a form to submit/publish the job and second section shows the list of all jobs published by logged-in recruiter.
+It has two major sections.
+Left section shows a form to submit/publish the job and second section shows the list of all jobs published by logged-in recruiter.
 The recruiter can update or delete the job-listing.
-This project had been made with a modern tech stack using Node.js, MongoDB, React, Vite, and Tailwind CSS.
+This project had been made with a modern tech stack using Node.js, MongoDB, Mongoose, React, Vite, and Tailwind CSS.

 ---